fex-team/fis-plus/doc/getting-started.md

 <img src=""></img>

-* At last, you can try to edit the demo's content and release them again to see your changes.
+you can try to edit the demo's content and release them again to see your changes.

+### At last

 * Congratulations, you have your first FIS project.
 * You will see more fantastic and powerful FIS functions afterwards.